Praneethvvs/mcp_server_example/README.md

 ---

-### 10) Sample Prompt which invokes both the tools
+### 10) Sample Prompts which invokes both the tools

-find the most bizarre food combinations that actually taste good and email them to me with the subject 'Food Fusion Fiasco!'
+1) find the most bizarre food combinations that actually taste good and email them with the subject 'Food Fusion Fiasco!'
 Add a fun note: 'Time to spice up your taste buds!'" to <email_id>

+2) Find the funniest quotes from comedians and email with the subject 'Comedy Gold!'
+Add a personal note: 'Get ready to laugh out loud!' to <email_id>.

+3) Search for the weirdest facts about space and email with the subject 'Cosmic Curiosities!'
+Add a fun note: 'Prepare to have your mind blown!' to <email_id>.

+4) Find the top 5 unusual travel destinations and email them with the subject 'Offbeat Adventures!'
+Add a fun note: 'Time to start planning your next getaway!' to <email_id>